Kohler, WI

 Overview

 The Irish Course has the same manufactured dunescape found on its more famous sister Straits Course, but with three major differences.
-The fairways are bent grass, not fescue.
+The fairways are bentgrass, not fescue.
 Carts are allowed, although confined to cart paths.
-(It's walking only on the Straits, thought both 18s are relatively easy to walk.)
+(It's walking only on the Straits, though both 18s are relatively easy to walk.)
 And the Irish has the only blind par 3 found at Whistling Straits, the 13th playing 183 yards over sand hills to a huge green ringed by more than a dozen bunkers.
 It doesn't get more Irish than that.

 About